Skip to content

 What should you do with it if you put money into your RRSP (or tax-deferred savings plan) and receive a refund?

-• If you spend the refund, you need a plan to recover it in some fashion.
-You must be able to pay the taxes on your deposit.
+• If you spend the refund, you need a plan to recover it.
+You must also be able to pay the taxes on your deposit.

 • Keep in mind the actual value of your RRSP deposit